Wedding Dresses: Prices, Designs and Everything You Need To Know

-Bespoke is when a client has an entirely new design that they wants the designer to create.
+Bespoke is when a client has an entirely new design that they want the designer to create.
 Usually, you will have a few dresses in mind which you would like to combine.
-You might wants the sleeves from the one dress and the skirt of another etc. There is a 100 styles that have already been done but it’s the combination of putting everything together that makes it your own and that’s how you dress a personality.
+You might want the sleeves from the one dress and the skirt of another etc. There are 100’s of styles that have already been done but it’s the combination of putting everything together that makes it your own and that’s how you dress a personality.
 If your budget does not allow you to have a dress made, it’s recommended to rent a dress.
 Hiring a dress will work out a quarter or a third of the amount you would pay to have a dress made.
 When you are looking to rent a dress you need to lower your expectations.

 4. What to do with your dress after the wedding: